Unidata/drilsdown/docs/installguide.rst

 ------------
 The IDV (unidata.ucar.edu/idv) is an all-platform, click-to install visualization package.

+Jupyter is all-platform software, most easily by `installing Anaconda <http://jupyter.org/install>`_

-The IDV is oriented toward GUI operation on single-user workstations with screens, but sysadmins can install it on multiuser servers, and it can run headless (without the GUI or screen) for scripted services using the IDV Scripting Language (ISL, suffix .isl).
+The IDV is oriented toward GUI operation on single-user workstations with screens, but sysadmins can install it on multiuser servers.
+It can run headless (without the GUI or screen) for scripted services, using the IDV Scripting Language (ISL, suffix .isl).
 In fact, .isl scripting underlies many DRILSDOWN capabilities.

 ------------